Pumpkin: Etymology and terminology

 Researchers have noted that the term pumpkin and related terms like ayote and calabaza are applied to a range of winter squash with varying size and shape.
 The term tropical pumpkin is sometimes used for pumpkin cultivars of the species Cucurbita moschata.

 Description

-Pumpkin fruits are a type of botanical berry known as a pepo.
-Characteristics commonly used to define "pumpkin" include smooth and slightly ribbed skin, and deep yellow to orange color.
-White, green, and other pumpkin colors also exist.
+Pumpkin fruits are a type of berry known as a pepo.
+Characteristics commonly used to define pumpkin include smooth and slightly ribbed skin and deep yellow to orange color, although white, green, and other pumpkin colors also exist.